hyperledger/toc/project-incubation-entry-considerations.md

 # Project Incubation Entry Considerations
 This document provides information to help people who are considering bringing their projects to Hyperledger for [Incubation](./project-lifecycle.md#incubation).
-Specifically, it will outline items that the TSC will take into consideration when evaluating the project, as well as, some best practices that have been followed by other projects prior to the project proposal being submitted to the TSC.
+Specifically, it will outline items that the TOC will take into consideration when evaluating the project, as well as, some best practices that have been followed by other projects prior to the project proposal being submitted to the TOC.
 Our hope is that this document will smooth the entry process for new projects being proposed.
 The [project proposal process](./project-lifecycle.md#proposal) and the [template for project proposals](https://hyperledger.github.io/hyperledger-hip/) are outlined outside of this document.
 The goal of Incubation within Hyperledger is to provide a space for projects that have high potential to grow in the community.
 Ideas should start in [Hyperledger Labs](https://labs.hyperledger.org/).

 ## Considerations
-When considering projects that are proposed for incubation to Hyperledger, the TSC will consider the following items: codebase, maintainers, community, sponsors, legal, and overlap with existing projects.
+When considering projects that are proposed for incubation to Hyperledger, the TOC will consider the following items: codebase, maintainers, community, sponsors, legal, and overlap with existing projects.
 The below items are not hard and fast rules for projects being accepted.
 The considerations are a guide to project proposers.
 If you meet most of the considerations, you are most likely to be accepted.
 If you do not meet any of the considerations, you are most likely to not be accepted.

 ### Codebase
 * Code should exist as open source software in some form.
 Previous accepted projects have come up through labs (e.g., Cactus, Ursa); while others previously had stand alone governance prior to joining (e.g., Besu).
 * DCO sign off should exists in the code repository.
 If not 100% ready, the code must be capable of becoming compliant upon entry (i.e., squash commit).

 ### Maintainers
 * The project should have multiple maintainers.
 These maintainers need not be from different companies; however, having maintainers from different companies is seen as a positive sign.
-Proposals with only one maintainer have been rejected by prior TSCs.
+Proposals with only one maintainer have been rejected by prior TOCs.
 * The project should have demonstrable examples of POC/production uses publicly available.
 * The project should have the backing of more than one organization/individuals (i.e., the project proposers should be able to demonstrate significant, long term contribution in codebase).

 ### Community
-* The TSC is more likely to accept projects that have contributors familiar with open source practices.
+* The TOC is more likely to accept projects that have contributors familiar with open source practices.
 Participating in existing projects or starting in Hyperledger Labs is a great place to grow this experience.

 ### Sponsors
 * Sponsors are advocates for the project.
 There should be more than one sponsor, and they should be from different organizations.
 They may or may not be committing resources to the project.